Volkswagen Jetta: Fifth generation (A5, Typ 1K5; 2005)

-The fifth-generation debuted at the Los Angeles Auto Show on 5 January 2005.
-After the New Beetle, it was the second Volkswagen product to make its world debut at a U.S. auto show.
-The Mark 5 sedan went on sale in the USA prior to any other country, reflecting the importance of the car in that market for Volkswagen.
+The fifth generation Jetta debuted at the Los Angeles Auto Show on 5 January 2005.
+After the New Beetle, it was the second Volkswagen product to make its world debut at a US auto show.
+The A5 Jetta sedan went on sale in the US before any other country, reflecting the importance of the car in that market for Volkswagen.

-The fifth generation is marketed as the Jetta in most markets; as Bora in Mexico and Colombia; Vento in Argentina and Chile; and as the Sagitar in China.
-The Mark 5 is 170 mm longer, 30 mm wider, and has a 70 mm longer wheelbase than the previous iteration.
+The fifth generation was marketed as the Jetta in most markets, and as Bora in Mexico and Colombia, Vento in Argentina and Chile, and as the Sagitar in China.
+The Jetta Mk5 is 170 mm longer, 30 mm wider, and has a 70 mm longer wheelbase than the previous iteration.
 Interior room has increased from 2.46 cubic metres (87 cu ft) to 2.58 cubic metres (91 cu ft).
 In particular, rear legroom was increased by 65 mm over the fourth generation.
 Luggage compartment volume is up to 453 litres (16 cu ft).
 One major change is the introduction of the first multi-link independent rear suspension in a Jetta.
 The design of the rear suspension has a strong resemblance to the one found in the Ford Focus.
 Volkswagen reportedly hired engineers from Ford who designed the suspension on the Focus.

-Styling included a new chrome front grille, first seen on the Volkswagen Golf Mk5 R32, which has spread to other models.
-Some critics appreciated the new styling, whilst others dismissed it as just as bland as the 4th generation.
+Styling included a new chrome front grille, first seen on the Golf Mk5 R32, which has since spread to other models.
+Some critics appreciated the new styling, while others dismissed it as just as bland as the fourth generation.

-It is manufactured in the largest volumes in Mexico.
+The A5 Jetta was manufactured in the largest volumes in Mexico.
 VW spent US$800 million to upgrade its Puebla facilities for this model's production.
-This included a US$290 million new engine production line for the 5-cylinder power plant, a US$50 million investment in the press shop, as well as a US$200 million purchase of 460 robots, which increased automation by 80%.
-Final A5 assembly also took place also in China and South Africa for those markets.
-Like initial production of the second generation in China, the Asian and African plants build the car from a complete knock down (CKD) kit shipped from the factory in Puebla.
+This included a US$290 million new engine production line for the 5-cylinder power plant, a US$50 million investment in the press shop, and a US$200 million purchase of 460 robots, which increased automation by 80%.
+Final A5 assembly also took place in China and South Africa for those markets.
+Like initial production of the second generation in China, the Asian and African plants built the car from a complete knock down (CKD) kit shipped from the factory in Puebla.
 Local assembly in Kaluga, Russia, started in early 2008.
 Production also began in India in 2008 at the Škoda factory in Aurangabad.